 Overall, the Amazon 6-Sheet has high security for small shredding jobs with its micro-cut pattern.
 However, if you tend to shred more than 10 pages multiple times a week, you'll likely enjoy the speed benefits of a more expensive, larger model.

 As we mentioned above, this is a fairly low-capacity shredder.
 Because of this, it was also one of the slower models, working through just 42 sheets per minute in our testing.
 We certainly wouldn't want to shred any very long documents with this shredder, but it's plenty fast enough for a few pages here and there.

 Ease of use

-The AmazonBasics 6-Sheet Micro-Cut was an average performer in our ease of use testing, earning a score of 6 out of 10.
-Day to day use is quite simple.
-It has a single switch that toggles between off, auto (on), and reverse.
+Just like many of the other metrics, the 6-Sheet Micro-Cut score smack-dab in the middle, earning an average score in ease of use.
+Day-to-day use is quite simple.
+It has just one button that flips between auto (on), off, and reverse.
 There is also a warning light to indicate if the shredding unit is overheating.
 A small plastic guard prevents fingers from getting in touch with the blade, and a small slot allows you to insert credit cards.
 It also has a small handle, making it easy to remove the shredding unit with a single hand.
 The only reason it didn't earn top marks was its bin.

-The AmazonBasics 6-Sheet Micro-Cut was one of the worst performers in our noise testing, scoring a 4 out of 10.
-It is not particularly loud, but it does produce a high pitched whine that can get grating pretty quickly.
-We definitely wouldn't want to have to listen to this shredder for more than a couple minutes, but it is bearable for the odd 10-page document.
+This shredder was one of the worst performers in our noise testing, scoring well below average.
+It is not particularly loud, but it does produce a high-pitched whine that can become grating pretty quickly.
+We definitely wouldn't want to have to listen to this shredder for more than a couple of minutes, but it is bearable for the odd 10-page document.

 — Max Mutter and Steven Tata